-

 Higher up on the Gornergrat, the runs are gentle blues and the views of the Matterhorn are stupendous.
 You’ll pass a lot of people on the mountain, by the way, skiing at a snail’s pace because they can’t stop staring at the view.

 Zermatt has a formidable reputation amongst some advanced skiers – especially when it comes to the much-vaunted freeriding.
 The place to head for is the north face of the Stockhorn and Hohtalli.
-When good skiers and boarders tell you how much they love Zermatt, it’s this area they’re usually thinking of.
-The Rote Nase cable-car opens from February and that gives access to an off-piste area below Stockhorn, but the drag-lifts have been out of commission for a couple of years as the glacier underneath them has melted and one of them now goes over a precipitous drop.
-There are some highly-rated freeriding routes on either side of it – as well as off the side of the magnificent White Hare piste from Hohtalli, down to Gant and Grunsee.
+When good skiers and snowboarders tell you how much they love Zermatt, it’s this area they’re usually thinking of.
+The Rote Nase cable-car opens from February and that gives access to an off-piste area below Stockhorn, but the drag-lifts have been out of commission for a few years as the glacier has melted and one of them now goes over a precipitous drop.
+There are some highly-rated freeriding routes there, as well as off the side of the magnificent White Hare piste from Hohtalli, down to Gant and Grunsee.

 The Rothorn is a good place to start